Comillas Foundation

 The Comillas Foundation (Fundación Comillas del Español y la Cultura Hispánica) is a private nonprofit organization based in the town of Comillas, Cantabria, Spain.
 Comillas Foundation, established in 2005, is dedicated to promote Spanish language and Hispanic culture.
 The academic activities of Comillas Foundation (University Degree in Hispanic Studies and Master in Teaching Spanish as Foreign Language) are developed through the International Center for Higher Spanish Studies (CIESE-Comillas), associated to the University of Cantabria.
 Besides that, the foundation provides forums and seminars related with Spanish language and culture.

-Comillas Foundation headquarters is situated at the former Comillas Pontifical University building.
+Comillas Foundation headquarters is situated at the former Comillas Pontifical University building (near Seminario Pontificio).
 Until now, the activities of the foundation were held at the Sobrellano Palace, a few hundred yards from the future location, until the restoration of the buildings are concluded.
 From May 2010, Comillas’ Foundation activities take place in an historical building entirely renovated.

 Courses have been designed to satisfy the specific needs of the target groups, i.e. professionals and executives, companies, institutions, teachers, as well as adults and students of Spanish.

 The current Comillas Foundation Chief Executive Officer (CEO) is Mr. Ignacio Gavira Tomás, formerly Head of Administration in the University of La Rioja, and before that, the Director General of Higher Education and Research in the Regional Government of Castile-La Mancha.
 In August 2009, Mr. Ignacio Gavira Tomás has replaced Dr. Ignacio Rodríguez del Bosque, Professor in the University of Cantabria.